guosheng/guosheng.github.io/pub.md

 ## Released research code:

-- RefineNet for semantic segmentation, CVPR 2017, TPAMI 2019
+- RefineNet for semantic segmentation, CVPR 2017
 Our source code and trained models are available at:
 (MATLAB based framework for semantic segmentation and dense preidction)
 ***Code: <https://github.com/guosheng/refinenet>***